 Barely slowed by the immolating flames, four huge Västergötlanders charged her with polearms and swords.
-One of them actually tossed his zweihander at her, and she barely ducked down in time to avoid being decapitated by the large, spinning blade.
+One of them actually tossed his zweihander at her, and she ducked down in the nick of time to avoid being decapitated by the large, spinning blade.

 Ariadne then leveled her siphon again and held the trigger down, spraying liquid fire straight into three faces that stopped them dead in their tracks.
 But the burning fluid never reached the fourth.
 The siphon had ran out of pressure -- or so she hoped, because the alternative was that it was out of fuel.

 But even pressure took time for the animated pump to build back up -- seconds that she simply didn't have.